-Breathtaking lights shows, unforgettable festivals, inspiring exhibitions and world-class events will be among the highlights of a memorable 12-month events programme in the Mayflower 400 anniversary year.
+Breathtaking lights shows, unforgettable festivals, inspiring exhibitions and world-class events will be among the highlights of a memorable events programme in 2020 and 2021 for the Mayflower 400 anniversary year.

 In November 2019, a bold year-long series of events began - 400 moments that mark 400 years since the sailing of the Mayflower in 1620.

 They range from dynamic community spectacles to large-scale festivals - you can view the entire list here or view some of the highlight events below.